tldr-pages/tldr/pages/linux/ffsend.md

 # ffsend

-> Easy and securely share files from command line.
+> Easily and securely share files from command line.

 - Upload a file: